ids-s1-21/project-MZM/data/README.md

 - `hpi_rank`: The rank each country got in the happy planet index.
 - `country`: The country to which the observations relate.
 - `iso`: 3 letter code for each country
-- `continent`: Part of the world the country is located (1.Latin America, 2.North America and Oceania, 3.Western Eurpoe, 4.Middle East, 5.Afirca, 6.South Asia, 7.Eastern Europe & Central Asia, 8.East Asia).
+- `region`: Part of the world the country is located (1.Latin America, 2.North America and Oceania, 3.Western Europe, 4.Middle East, 5.Africa, 6.South Asia, 7.Eastern Europe & Central Asia, 8.East Asia).
 - `pop_1000s`: A country's population (in thousands).
 - `life_exp`: Average life expectancy for the country.
 - `wellbeing`: Average wellbeing reported by the citizens of a country, measured through a survey in which people ranked their wellbeing from 1 to 10.